 Outside once more, I greet a woman standing at the gate.
 We’re soon chatting.
-She comes to the mosque regularly to learn to read her ‘books’ and generously agrees to read a prayer for me.
+She comes to the mosque regularly to learn to read her “books” and generously agrees to read a prayer for me.
 I am moved by the feeling with which she delivers the piece.

 Returning to Station Road, I pop into Real Turkish Delight, a shop and factory which supplies authentic Turkish delight throughout Australia.
 I decide to break from tradition and get a box of pistachio instead of my normal rosewater.
 A good choice.
-In South Parade, the feel is different again.
-The stores are mostly Asian.
-A fish market.
-Small supermarkets with Asian greens.
-Two pastry shops with tempting rows of baklava.
-Here goat is a big seller at the halal butcheries.
+(Update May 2019: Unfortunately this shop has now closed, replaced by a jewellery shop).